nextflow-io/nextflow/docs/operator.rst

 ------

 .. warning::
-  The ``print`` operator is deprecated and not supported any more when using DSL2 syntax.
+  The ``print`` operator is deprecated and not supported anymore when using DSL2 syntax.
 Use `view`_ instead.

 The ``print`` operator prints the items emitted by a channel to the standard output.